Does my partner’s or spouse’s income count?

 Yes, we look at household income.
 This includes domestic partnerships, live-in partners and dependents.
 Roommates do not count toward household income.

 What sort of income counts?

-All sources of income or benefits count toward your eligibility.
-However, you must also have at least one source of earned income to qualify.
+All sources of income or benefits count toward your eligibility, whether it is earned or unearned income.
 The federal government classifies earned income as:

 - Wages, salaries, tips, and other taxable employee pay

 - Long-term disability benefits received prior to minimum retirement age